singlecla/singlecla/cla.md

 ## Company and Client CLAs

-If, before accepting one of my pull requests, a project steward asks me to help get a documented contributor license agreement from a company or other organization that might have the legal right to license my contribution, I promise to help the project steward request it.
+If, before merging one of my pull requests, a project steward asks me to help get a documented contributor license agreement from a company or other organization that might have the legal right to license my contribution, I promise to help the project steward request it.
 I am aware that [only people with legal authority](https://en.wikipedia.org/wiki/Law_of_agency) can sign CLAs on behalf of companies and other organizations.

 ## Reliability